pietraldo/sudoku-solver/README.md

 # sudoku-solver

-This program solves sudoku.
+This program solves sudoku 9x9.
 It is written in C in POSIX standard.

 ## Installation